Nik0las1984/mudpyl/doc/gui.rst

 ===============

 mudpyl has a number of default keybindings, in addition to those the toolkit provides by default.
 These are found in ``gui/bindings.py``.
-They are not actually loaded by default, but should probably be done anyway.
+They are loaded by default, so unless you want to change them, their loading can be ignored.
 They are:

 Page Up and Page Down:
     Because the command line is only one line, these would be no-ops.
 However,